Battle of Cowpens: Patriot counterattack

 The Battle of Cowpens, painted by William Ranney in 1845.

 A supposed "duel" between Continental and British cavalry became legendary.
-According to one story, an "anecdote" by an Evan Lloyd of the 17th, Washington called out during the action, "Where is now the boasting Tarleton?"
-Cornet Patterson of the 17th then rode up to attack him, and was killed by Washington's orderly trumpeter.

-Other versions add that Washington was pursuing Tarleton and became isolated.
-He was attacked by the British commander and two of his men.
-Tarleton was stopped by Washington, who attacked him with his sword.

-Washington had broken his sword off near the handguard while slashing at an officer near Tarleton who was then shot by the orderly.
-Sergeant Major Perry deflected the saber of the other British officer and wounded him, saving Washington's life Washington survived this assault and in the process wounded Tarleton on his right hand with a sabre blow, while Tarleton creased Washington's knee with a pistol shot that also wounded his horse.
+There are numerous versions of this alleged clash.
+Most say that Washington was pursuing British cavalry and became isolated.
+Many say that he was then attacked by Tarleton.
+Some say that a sword was broken but disagree whether it was Tarleton's or Washington's.
+Some say that Washington wounded Tarleton in the hand and the head.

-Some say the unnamed man shown saving the life of Colonel Washington (on white horse in center) was his waiter.
-Ranney depicted him as a Black man when he painted the incident 65 years later, because he thought a servant ought to be Black, perhaps a slave.
-Tarleton in his own account reports that Washington's cavalry was driven back by British cavalrymen but makes no mention of the duel between him and Washington nor of his being wounded.
-Tarleton was wounded for the first and only time during the Battle of Guilford Courthouse.
+The 1845 painting by William Ranney illustrates such a skirmish possibly based on the description in Marshall's Life of Washington.
+Aside from whether such an event occurred, the painting contains several errors, notably the colours of the uniforms and the depiction of a servant.
+Some say the unnamed man shown saving the life of Colonel Washington (on white horse in center) was his waiter, servant, or trumpeter, giving several names.
+Ranney depicted him as a Black man when he painted the incident 65 years later because he thought a servant ought to be Black, perhaps a slave.

+Tarleton doesn't mention such a duel between him and Washington and clearly wasn't wounded.
+(He was wounded for the first and only time during the Battle of Guilford Courthouse.)
 Babits wrote “Howard’s comment that the British officer was “believed to be Tarleton” sums up the “duel.”

 It was now 8:00 a.m., and the battle had lasted approximately one hour.
 Washington pursued Tarleton for 16 miles but gave up the chase when he came to the plantation of local planter Adam Goudylock near Thicketty Creek.
 Tarleton was able to escape capture by forcing Goudylock to serve as guide.